natashajoann/Portfolio/_drafts/the-web-developer-starter-cheatsheet.md

 &nbsp;

-Let's take it back a bit and start the build from the bottom up.&nbsp; Here are my top tips and "to-dos" but fear not, I've created an entire cheatsheet with whole slew of helpful content, html breakdowns, and css tricks\!&nbsp;&nbsp;
+Let's take it back a bit and start the build from the bottom up.&nbsp; Here are my top tips and "to-dos" but fear not, I've created an entire cheatsheet with whole slew of helpful content, html breakdowns, and css tricks\!

 &nbsp;